 This classic pot roast recipe cooked in the slow cooker is fall-apart tender and full of so much flavor.

 Pot roast cooked in the slow cooker is so tender and full of flavor

-• The vegetables cooked along with this pot roast are to flavor the pot roast, and aren’t necessarily meant to be served with it.
+• Serve the veggies cooked along with this pot roast if you want.
+They are there primarily to add flavor the pot roast, and aren’t necessarily meant to be served with it.
 But that’s completely up to you!
 The carrots can be a little mushy after all that cooking time, so often I’ll discard everything but the meat and broth and make another vegetable side.

-• You can opt out of making the gravy and instead serve the pot roast with the broth as-is, but this easy homemade gravy is done in just a few minutes and takes this meal to the next level!
+• Making gravy is optional, but recommended!
+You can serve the pot roast with the broth as-is, but this easy homemade gravy is done in just a few minutes and takes this meal to the next level!

+This classic pot roast recipe cooked in the slow cooker is fall-apart tender and full of so much flavor.